-Though the HBO series Deadwood shows Con Stapleton as a dim-witted card dealer at the Number 10 Saloon, who gained his short-lived marshal’s position by begging Al Swearengen to appoint him, Stapleton actually was elected as the Deadwood, South Dakota Marshal by the miners on September 16, 1876.
+Though the HBO series Deadwood shows Con Stapleton as a dim-witted card dealer at the Number 10 Saloon, who gained his short-lived marshal’s position by begging Al Swearengen to appoint him, Stapleton was actually elected as the Deadwood, South Dakota Marshal by the miners on September 16, 1876.

 Stapleton, who had immigrated from Ireland to the United States in 1871, was in Montana when word of the gold strike in Deadwood arrived.
 Along with the many others that flooded into the booming mining camp, Stapleton arrived in the spring of 1876.

 Afterward, McCall was chased down the street and arrested.
-A couple of days later, a trial was held charging McCall with murder.
+A couple of days later, a trial was held, charging McCall with murder.
 However, because McCall claimed Hickok had killed his brother and he had only been taking revenge, he was found not guilty.
-Later the trial was found to be illegal and Jack McCall was arrested and hanged.
+Later the trial was found to be illegal, and Jack McCall was arrested and hanged.

 Though he would only serve as the town’s marshal for a little over a year, one of the most widely publicized events during his short tenure was the shooting of David Lunt.
-On January 14, 1877, Stapleton, along with Lunt and several other men were standing around talking at Al Chapman’s saloon when a man named Tom Smith came barreling into the saloon with his pistol in the air.
+On January 14, 1877, Stapleton, along with Lunt and several other men, were standing around talking at Al Chapman’s saloon when a man named Tom Smith came barreling into the saloon with his pistol in the air.
 Shouting threats and leveling his gun on the saloon’s patrons, he barked, “Anyone who moves gets shot!”

 After Lunt’s death, a new warrant was issued for Tom Smith, this time for murder.
-He was rearrested in California and taken to Yankton, Dakota Territory to stand trial.
+He was re-arrested in California and taken to Yankton, Dakota Territory, to stand trial.

 In addition to his marshaling duties, one of Stapleton’s favorite past times was organizing wrestling matches, most often at the Gem Theater.
 Sometimes he acted as a referee and at others as a participant.